Biomedical Science (Healthcare Science Practitioner Degree Apprenticeship)

 There are two distinct components to the degree apprenticeship – the academic degree programme and the work-based assessment.

-You will be assigned a specific academic tutor and will benefit from a workplace mentor and training programme.
-This team will meet you regularly and will support your studies and completion of the IBMS registration portfolio.
-Each module will be assessed by coursework and/or end of module examination.
-Apprentices will also complete an EPA as part of their final work based module (EPA includes independent verification of the IBMS registration portfolio, a project-related oral presentation and a practical based assessment).
+Apprentices will be assigned a specific academic tutor and will benefit from a workplace mentor and training programme.
+This team will meet regularly and will support the apprentice’s studies and completion of the IBMS registration portfolio.

 School of Science, Engineering and Environment